 Audio audits are useful in many contexts—but before you decide to use them in your digital forms, consider their viability:

 - What is the mobile internet service like in the areas being surveyed?
 If the connection is likely to be spotty at best for most of the time, it might be difficult to submit audio audits along with survey data to the server.
 If you can’t get access to the audio audit files in a meaningful timeframe, they’ll be less valuable.
 However, SurveyCTO does make it possible for records (including survey data, media files, and audio audits) to be submitted offline to a laptop computer acting as a remote server.
-Read this article for more information about this feature.
-(If you don’t already have an active SurveyCTO account, you can start a free trial to access the article.).
+Explore our documentation for more information about working offline.

 - Does your team have the capacity to listen to audio audits?
 You’ll need an office-based team member who is conversant in the language/s which is/are being spoken in the interviews.
 This team member should also be very familiar with the questionnaire, survey protocol (including ethics and data protection regulations, which we address below), and objectives, in order to be able to properly assess what they are listening to, whether they should be listening to the recording in the first place, and generate useful feedback.

-We advise that you plan and budget accordingly, so that you have the resources you need to make the best use of audio audits.
-In your planning, we advise that you review the audio recording quality settings on the default audio recorder application on your Android devices.
-This is what SurveyCTO Collect for Android uses to record audio.
+We advise that you plan and budget accordingly so that you have the resources you need to make the best use of audio audits.
+In your planning, we advise that you review the audio recording quality settings on the default audio recorder application on your mobile devices.
+This is what SurveyCTO Collect uses to record audio.
 The lowest quality audio recording is usually perfectly intelligible and well-optimized for audio audits.